EventHopper/Feedback/README.md

 5. Copy/paste the `env.dist.gs` file into your Google Script Engine project.<br><br>
 6. In the Google Script Engine Editor, make a copy of `env.dist.gs` and rename it to `env.gs`.<br><br>
 7. Configure the env.gs file with the appropriate token as mentioned in the [documentation](https://docs.google.com/document/d/1zYid1Ei8TIXN1NPlI_dxAUcbUdDYtzD9XH4cNu6cb-k/edit#)<br><br>
+8. Register your form in [**FORMS.md**](https://github.com/EventHopper/Feedback/blob/master/FORMS.md).
+   - Add the form name hyperlinked to the doc containing the script.
+   - Add the number of the eventhopper-support token the form is using.
-8. You're now setup to script!
+9. You're now setup to script!

 ### Resources